jensonp/project-steam-engine/backend-deep-dive-fixed.md

 #### 15.2.1 The Call Stack

-The call stack is a contiguous region of memory (default 1MB in V8, configurable via `--stack-size`).
+The call stack is a contiguous region of memory (default 1MB in V8, configurable via `-​-​stack-​size`).
 Each function call pushes a **stack frame**.

 ```
 Stack Frame Layout (x86-64):